Enter your email address below and subscribe to our newsletter

 Creamy Hummus

-For a healthier option, eat it with veggies.
-It is also nutritious and healthy, with protein, fibre, and healthy fats.
-You can’t go wrong.
+For a healthier option, enjoy it with veggies.
+Hummus is a nutritious dip rich in protein, fiber, and healthy fats.
 For vegans and vegetarians, it is a healthy and easy meal.
+There are many variations of hummus, such as roasted red pepper hummus or sun-dried tomato hummus, for a tangier version.
+If you want more heat, consider incorporating jalapeno chili.

 Lemon juice, Olive oil, Aquafaba, Canned Chickpeas, Tahini, Garlic Cloves, Baking soda, Salt, Cumin.